 Welcome to Seoul, the capital of South Korea, a city where you will find giant skyscrapers next to buddhist temples, heavenly food, and a crazy nightlife.
 If it’s your first time in town, these are the five top things to do in Seoul.

 Party like a rockstar… Gangnam style!

 If you are into nightlife, you have come to the right place.
 Seoul is often considered one of the best party cities in Asia and the world.
 Start your night at one of the four big casinos such as Seven Luck Casino Seoul Gangnam.
-It’s not a bad idea to practice in advance with online casino games so your chances to win will be higher.

 Then it’s time to head to the party!
 Gangnam district is where you’ll find the hottest concentration of clubs that play electronic dance music.
 Clubs and bars here are posh, and you can easily spot the rich and famous of Seoul.
 Head to Hongdae for something more laid back.
 Hongdeah is the hipster district of Seoul, and where most university students hang out.
 Did I say that a bottle of soju liquor costs about $2?

 Are you a cats lover?
 You are going to love this.
 In Seoul, it’s easy to find a cat cafè, which is indeed a cafè where you can spend some time touching and petting cats and playing with them.
 Most cat cafès are located in Hongdae district, and some of them will also welcome your own cat.
 A fun – and weird – way to spend an afternoon.